musesfool: Kaz/Inej (we never stop fighting)

 As always, you can interpret the prompt literally or figuratively, in whatever way works for you.

 Each work created for this challenge should be posted as a new entry to the comm.
-Posting starts now and continues up until the challenge ends at 4pm Pacific Time on Thursday, 10 July.
+Posting starts now and continues up until the challenge ends at 4pm Pacific Time on Tuesday, 20th January.
 No sign-up required.

 Mods will tag your work with fandom and challenge.
 When you've posted entries to three consecutive challenges, you will earn a name tag, and we'll go back and tag all your previous entries with your name.